bacomatic/Replant/README.md

 Non-vanilla-y behaviors:

-* Pumpkins and melons will be planted as well as their seeds.
-They will not be placed as blocks as when placing by hand but as stems when planting the seeds.
+* Pumpkins and melons will be planted as their seeds, this means they will be planted as stems instead of being placed as blocks.
 * Water lillies will float to the surface prior to planting.
 If there isn't at least one block of air immediately above the water, then it will not be planted.

 #### Requires:
-- Minecraft 7.2
+- Minecraft 1.7.2
 - Forge 10.12.1.1060 or later
 - Java 7 or later (Java 6 is dead people, move on!)

 #### Known Issues:
 - Apples aren't planted (what tree would they turn into?)
+- Melon slices aren't planted either

 #### Installation: